 Energy Level and Temperament of English Labs

-English Labs could be described as being low-energy with a laid-back personality.
+English Labs could be described as being low-energy dog breeds with a laid-back personality.
 They’re ideal for owners with a similar temperament.
 English Labs are usually quiet, have sweet dispositions, and aren’t as active as American Labradors.

 English Labs are easy to train, so they’re an ideal dog for an owner that doesn’t have much experience.
 English Labs can be trained as working dogs, or service dogs but are content to relax with their owners at the end of a busy day.